StarKRE22/Atomic/README.md

 ## 🚀 Unity Quick Start

+This section provides a hands-on introduction to using the Atomic Framework inside Unity.
-In this section, we’ll build a simple game object with a movement mechanic to demonstrate how to implement movement from scratch.
-Step by step, we’ll create an entity in Unity using Rider IDE and the Atomic plugin.
+You’ll learn how to set up code generation, create your first entity, and implement a simple movement mechanic — all directly from Rider IDE using the Atomic plugin.

 ### Code Generation Setup